dessalines/referendum/readme.md

 TODO
 * login pages w/ captchas?

-* A user page : your comments, poll candidates, and votes?
   * Just your polls for now.

-* User-only polls(reduces bots).
+* SSH, and ssh reroute
 * Start working on comment and option paging
   * Got option paging working, comment paging on hold for now